+Sievert (Sv)

-Sievert (Sv) Biological effect of radiation on the human body Using as an indicator for safety Half-life of Radioactivity Radioactivity gets weaker with time, and the amount of radioactive material also decreases.
+Biological effect of radiation on the human body

+Using as an indicator for safety

+control of radiation

 Half-life is the time in which the amount of radioactivity is reduced by half of its initial value, and there is a regular decrease pattern.

 Radioactive elements have different half-lives ranging from a few seconds to 10bilion years.

 Source: Japan Radioisotope Association "Radioisotope Pocket Data book 10th ed."

-Points for Learning

-Students are going to learn;

-- "Radioactive material", "Radioactivity" "Radiation"

-- Radiation can penetrate materials, and there are different shielding methods depending on their types.

-- Three units are used in radiation.

-- Radioactive materials decrease with time, and their decrease patterns differ by radioactive elements contained in materials.
+- "Radioactive material", "Radioactivity" and "Radiation" - Radiation can penetrate materials, and there $\geq$ are different shielding methods depending on their types. - Three units are used in radiation. - Radioactive materials decrease with time, and their decrease patterns differ by radioactive elements contained in materials.

-Points for Teaching

 Students are able to understand: